 Time to winterize the pool!
 These words either bring you sadness or joy.

-For those who have been relaxing in the pool, and enjoying the time swimming, splashing, and lounging around, you are saddened this time of year as the weather will soon be getting colder.
+For those who have been relaxing in the pool, and enjoying the time swimming, splashing, and lounging around, it’s a sad time of year as the weather will soon be getting colder. 🙁

 Now Please, before you start the process of closing your pool, consider the following:

 - Is it cold enough?
 To maintain a water temperature of 65° or colder?
 If not, then you should probably wait as you will be at a much higher risk of getting algae.

 - Do you have your pool closing chemicals?
 Winterizing kits are essential to closing your pool because they will allow you to open up to a clean clear pool, we guarantee it.

 - Is your cover ready?
 If you need a new pool cover we will be “covering” that topic in the very near future, I’m sure.

 Make sure to purchase a non-chlorine winter kit.
 This is very important, because a chorine-based closing kit can damage the surface of your pool over the winter.

 Don’t throw your money out in the cold!
 A totally chlorine free swimming pool closing kit will not only protect your pool surface, but will also prevent algae from forming over the winter.

 In addition, a non-chlorine winterizing kit is designed to be used with your water, balanced the way it has been all year.
 So, as long as you have kept your chemicals balanced this year, then this step will be really easy and your winter pool chemicals will be much more effective!